laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-15-eusipco/index.md

++++
-+++title = "Sparse Coding Of Natural Images Using A Prior On Edge Co-Occurences" date = "2015-08" authors = [ "Laurent U Perrinet", "James A. Bednar",] publication_types = [ "1",]
+title = "Sparse Coding Of Natural Images Using A Prior On Edge Co-Occurences" date = "2015-08" authors = [ "Laurent U Perrinet", "James A. Bednar",] publication_types = [ "1",]